Thomas F. Kent, Ph.D.

-Any student that plans to take MATH 170 or MATH 201 must satisfy one of the following prerequisite:
+Any student that plans to take MATH 170 or MATH 201 must satisfy one of the following prerequisites:

-- MATH 115 with a C or better grade
+- Pass MATH 160 with a C or better grade

-- A passing score on the placement exam administered by the department
+- A passing score of (60%) on the (online) Calculus (Level 2) Placement Exam administered by the Math & Computer Science department

 The placement exam may include, but is not limited to, the following topics: